joomla/joomla-websites/documentation/guide-for-adding-banner-ads.md

 ```html
 <script async src="//ads.joomla.org/www/delivery/asyncjs.php"></script>
 ```
 This code should be included **once** per page.
-The best way to include this code is most likely by pasting it into the template of the site.
-The code should be inside the `<body>` of the page near the `</body>` closing tag.
+The best way to include this code is most likely by pasting it into a custom module that is included on all pages of the site.
+The code should be inside the `<body>` of the page near the `</body>` closing tag if possible.

 ### Zone specific code
 ```html